codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two silk worms had a race.
-They ended up in a tie.
+Parallel lines have so much in common.
+It’s a shame they’ll never meet.

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+Which operating system was released first?
- 1. Java
+ 1. OS/2
- 2. C
+ 2. Windows
- 3. Jakarta
+ 3. Linux
- 4. Python
+ 4. Mac OS

 <details>
   <summary>Answer</summary>
-  Java
+  Mac OS
 </details>